 - 3 g oolong tea leaves

 Stir-fry the ground pork in a non-stick frying pan placed over low heat.
-When the meat changes color, add [A], the Chinese pickles, [B] and the maitake mushrooms.
-Start with [A], then add the other ingredients one at a time.
+When the meat changes color, add [A], the Chinese pickles from the [Soup], [B] and the maitake mushrooms, in order.

 Empty the rice into a bowl and combine with the seasoned ground pork.
 Divide into 60 g portions and form into cylindrical shapes.
 Heat a separate frying pan over medium heat and grill the rice balls until all sides are golden brown.